terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 #### VPC SSH keys

 You can use this template to create or return multiple VPC SSH keys by using the `ssh_keys` variable.
-For more information about how to locate an SSH key or create one, see [SSH keys](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys) in the IBM Cloud docs.
+For more information about how to locate an SSH key or create one, see [SSH keys](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys) in the IBM Cloud documentation.

 #### ssh_keys variable